Candlestick charts prepare the price information for traders to understand price bars for technical analysis.

 The relationship between the days open, high, low, and close determines the look of the daily candlestick.

-This is the first price traded during the formation of the new candle is known as the Open price.
+The first price traded during the formation of the new candle is known as the Open price.

-A hollow or filled portion of a candle is known as the body which represents open-to-close range.
+The ‘body’ is a hollow or filled portion of a candle which represents the open-to-close range.
 Also known as ‘Real body’.
 When the close price is lower than the open price the real body is filled in or black.
-When the real body is empty, means the close price was higher than the open price.
+When the real body is empty, which means the close price is higher than the open price.